AI4Bharat/FBI/README.md

 ## Generate Perturbations

 To generate perturbations, specify the desired task ability, model, and other parameters.
 This will create a `FILENAME.jsonl`, that can be used to create a [Batch API](https://platform.openai.com/docs/guides/batch) call to get the model outputs.

+Sample perturbations across all the 22 categories are available at [here](assets/sample_perturbations/)!!!

 Use the following command to generate the jsonl:
 ```bash